What to Expect at Your First Appointment at the Liver Care Center

 - Provide instructions on requesting medical records from your child's doctors and sharing those with our team

-- Let you know if your child needs imaging or testing before their appointment (and share details on how and when to schedule those)
+- Let you know if your child needs imaging or testing before their appointment and assist with scheduling.
+Most often, we are able to coordinate all testing and visits for the same day.

 - Ask what questions you have for your child's care team